Voidheart88/splice/README.md

   - Build controlled sources

 ### Features:
   - Allow the annotation of nodes and branches with physical quantities such as current density or revolutions per minute for a better simulation experience with things like an electrical motor.
-Explicitly helps a lot here!
+Explicity helps a lot here!
   - Implement an AC simulation
   - Implement a transient simulation
   - Implement an intelligent solving strategy finder (maybe an AI thingy?)